deepset-ai/haystack-home/content/blog/astradb-haystack-integration/index.md

 ## Using the `AstraRetriever` in a Haystack RAG pipeline

 In Haystack, every `DocumentStore` is tightly coupled with the `Retriever` that fetches from it.
-Astra is no exception.
+Astra DB is no exception.
 Here we'll create a RAG pipeline, where the [`AstraRetriever`](https://docs.haystack.deepset.ai/v2.0/docs/astraretriever) will fetch documents relevant to our query.

 ```python
 from haystack.components.builders.answer_builder import AnswerBuilder